RHS Level 2 Certificate in the Principles of Horticulture at RBGE (Online)

 Can I view any sample material?

-Yes, you can also look at a small part of the course by clicking on the 'Sample Course link to the right'.
+Yes, you can also look at a small part of the course by clicking on the 'Sample RHS Materials' at link to the right (or below if viewing on a phone).

 What support is available?

-A dedicated online learning team at RBGE are on hand to help you with any technical or syllabus related questions - we will always get back to you with 1 or 2 working days enabling you to progress quickly.
+A dedicated online learning team at RBGE is on hand to help you with any technical or syllabus related questions - we will always get back to you with 1 or 2 working days, enabling you to progress quickly.

 How do I apply?